Skip to main content

 Translation

-The court is swept too clean, The fields are overgrown with weeds, The granaries are utterly empty -- Yet they dress in embroidered finery, Bear sharp swords at their sides, Gorge themselves on food and drink, Possess wealth and goods in excess.
+The court is harsh and exacting, the fields lie overgrown and desolate, the granaries stand utterly empty — yet they dress in embroidered finery, bear sharp swords at their sides, gorge themselves on food and drink, hoard wealth and goods beyond all need.
 This is called the ringleader of thieves.
-How far from Dao!
+How far this is from Dao!

 Word Notes